 Hockliffe has an area of 1,028 acres, a mixture of arable land, permanent grass and woodland.
 The parish is watered by two tributaries of the Clipstone Brook, one entering from Eaton Bray and passing north-east to Battlesden, the second in the south of the parish.
 There are old gravel pits in the north-east of the parish.

-With the COVID-19 Coronavirus Pandemic, all Council Meetings have been postponed for the foreseeable future.
+With the COVID-19 Coronavirus Pandemic, Council Meetings are now being held as Virtual Meetings for the foreseeable future.
 The Parish Council is taking steps to function as close as possible with remote meetings without the risk to the public and Councillors.
 Thankyou for your understanding.
+View the Meeting dates